 Dive snob, no more!
 Let’s go snorkeling!

-Cozumel is a fun and safe place for snorkeling, and suitable for all experience levels.
-The warm ocean water is extremely clear with great visibility, and the island is surrounded by shallow reefs, small piers, and rugged limestone bedrock areas, all perfect for attracting a wide array of Caribbean marine life.
+Cozumel, Mexico is a fun, safe place for beginners and experienced snorkelers.
+The island has many good places to access the water and see the plentiful tropical fish, rays, and turtles the island is famous for.
+The warm ocean water is extremely clear with great visibility, allowing easy viewing of Cozumel’s many shallow reefs, small piers, and rugged limestone bedrock areas that shelter a wide array of Caribbean marine life.

 Now, truthfully, it wasn’t quite as cool as the scuba diving in Cozumel.
 But it was still awesome and fun.
 And a heck of a lot easier.